-Course title & Credits Credit distribution on of the Eligibility Pre-

-Code course D (1 1/ criteria requisite of

-Lecture Tutorial Practical/ the course

-Practice (if any)

-DSE 16: Population and Society 4 3 1 0 12th Class Pass Nil
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any) DSE 16: Population and Society 4 3 1 0 12th Class Pass Nil

 - 1. Examine the relationship between society and population with a view of gaining a foundational understanding of the importance of population studies in sociology. - 2.
 Discuss key aspects of population structure and dynamics. - 3.
 Examine issues of change in population structure and their social implications. - 4.
 Assess the impact of culture on population and the impact of population policies on societal development. - 5.
 To enhance an understanding of key demographic issues underlying the achievement of SDG 3 Good Health and Well-being and SDG 10 Reduced Inequalities.